wavefrontHQ/cloud-foundry-sampleapp/README.md

 ## Send metrics from the application

-Determine all the metrics, which have to be reported, and add them to the `metricRegistry`.
-Then use the `WavefrontReporter` to send them to the proxy.
+Most of the code is present in `MetricSystem.java` file.
+It determines all the metrics, which have to be reported, and adds them to the `metricRegistry`.
+Then `WavefrontReporter` is used to send the metrics to the proxy.

 ```
 WavefrontReporter wfReporter = WavefrontReporter.forRegistry(metricRegistry)
     .withSource("springboot")
     .prefixedWith("springboot2")
-    .build(hostname, port);
+    .bindToCloudFoundryService("wavefront-proxy", true);
 wfReporter.start(10,  TimeUnit.SECONDS);
 ```
+The `wavefront-proxy` is the name of the wavefront proxy service running on PCF.
+The Wavefront tile in should be used to install the wavefront proxy service.
+Once the tile is installed, the default name of the wavefront proxy service will be `wavefront-proxy`.

 ## Build and push the application